- Open Source CEO by Bill Kerr

 The member that is our sort of North Star customer...is a senior manager who's really director VP level with about 16 to 20 years professional experience.
 I think probably the most distinctive characteristic of the ideal member is that they are really growth-minded.
 Members who want to learn and want to get better and want to improve do great at Sidebar.

-But how do you actually go out and find those people.
+But how do you actually go out and find those people?
 Well, according to Asher, the initial go-to-market was simple: "Our first hundred members were like all of our friends ... it was such a core group that it was really awkward to ask them to pay but we had to have the forcing function for payment to know that it wasn't just somebody kind of doing us a favor.”
-As most good startups, it started with friends and family.
+Like most good startups, it started with friends and family.

 Number | GTM strategy |